-National Obesity Care week (NOCW) is going to be observed October 7th-13th to raise awareness,to provide educational tools,to remove bias and to give access to health care.
+National Obesity Care Week (NOCW) is going to be observed September 15th-21st this year to raise awareness, to provide educational tools, to remove bias and to give access to health care.

 Here is what you can do :

 Schedule a wellness exam with your Primary Care Provider.
-Wellness exam is always a good time to start the dialogue about your weight issue.
+A wellness exam is always a good time to start the dialogue about your weight issue.

 Incorporate physical activity and fitness into your routine.

-If you follow all the above steps but still struggle with your weight,consult a professional.
+If you follow all the above steps but still struggle with your weight, consult a professional.
 There are physicians certified to treat obesity called Bariatric Physician for medical weight loss options.
 Bariatric surgery may be suitable for patients who are morbidly obese and/or those patients who failed medical treatment.
-Dietitians/nutritionist, health coach can provide additional help.
+Dietitians/nutritionist, a health coach can provide additional help.

 Talk to your health insurance company and your employer about coverage for weight loss treatment be it Rx medications or surgery.
 There are a few health insurance companies with good plans for unlimited preventive service coverage whereas with some plan "obesity" is an exclusion.

 Do not blame yourself.
-Poor self esteem, depression, anxiety, substance abuse are closely linked to obesity and have poor outcome.
+Poor self-esteem, depression, anxiety, substance abuse are closely linked to obesity and have a poor outcome.
 Never be a silent spectator for weight bias..speak up!